Org Settings > Remove a member

 - Deletion date

-- Errors don’t match those listed
+- Error messages don’t match those listed here

-- Server errors (500-series) appear
+- Server errors (500-series) appear during deletion

-- Deletion pending over 1 hour
+- Deletion seems stuck for over an hour

-- Maintain at least 2 administrators
+- Keep at least 2 administrators at all times

-- Document default administrator
+- Document who the default administrator is

 - Use consistent offboarding procedures